-Well folks, here we are balls deep in summer.
-I live in Georgia, so summer means a few things to me: 12 hour days at the range in the hateful sun, my kids are home 100% of the day, constantly being moist from the humidity, bugs, and one of my dismounts (kiddos) has a birthday.
+I live in Georgia, so summer means a few things to me: 12-hour days at the range in the hateful sun, my kids are home 100% of the day, constantly being moist from the humidity, bugs, and one of my dismounts (kiddos) has a birthday.
 That got me thinking about his upcoming one and how much he’s grown.

-That, in turn, reminded me of his birthday 2 years ago and a piece I wrote about it last year.
+That, in turn, reminded me of his birthday two years ago and a piece I wrote about it last year.
 Not what I would have called the most successful birthday of all time.
 It takes place in August 2013.
-Just a heads up…Caden is my oldest son, Caleb is my middle one and the birthday boy.
+Just a heads up…Caden is my oldest son, Caleb is my middle one, and the birthday boy.
 Now, onto this magical tale of misfortune that will probably be entertainment for you.
 At my expense.
 (Fun fact.
 Magic is real.
-The government has known of the existence of magic since the late 1960’s)
+The government has known of the existence of magic since the late 1960s)

-Well the weekend came.
+Well, the weekend came.
 And I was pumped!
 This is the kinda crap Dad’s dream of.
 Getting out into the wood and passing on all the cool skills I had learned while in the Army.
 I had camouflage face paint for all of us, packs, fire starting stuff, Camelbaks (hydrate or die), stuff to build shelters, and the Holy Grail of outdoor survival stuff….
 A BIG-ASS MACHETE.
-And a old, crotchety Boston terrier.
-So myself, Caden, and Caleb all painted our faces.
-We donned our gear, did a last minute equipment check, and got into the Man Van. (my wife’s minivan).
+And an old, crotchety Boston terrier.
+So, Caden, Caleb, and I all painted our faces.
+We donned our gear, did a last-minute equipment check and got into the Man Van. (my wife’s minivan).

 We drove down the street about 500 feet, to a section of woods next to my kiddo’s school.
 We got out and immediately realize that bug spray was a frickin must.
 It is Georgia, mind you.
 After about 11 gallons of spay was douched all over us, we started walking down the trail.
 Shortly after that, and by shortly I mean 14 ft, I walked into my first spider web.